Beatevangsnes/Beatevangsnes/README.md

 ### Hi there 👋🏽

-- 🫧 I’m currently studying frontend development
+- 🫧 I’m currently studying information science and frontend development.
 - 📫 How to reach me: beatevangsnes@icloud.com

 ## 🫱🏽‍🫲🏾 Connect with me